hasankirtas/Santander-Customer-Transaction-Prediction/README.md

    pip install -r requirements-dev.txt
    ```

-   > **Note**: The original Jupyter notebooks have been removed as the project now uses pipeline scripts.
+   > **Note**: The original Jupyter notebooks have been removed as the solution now uses pipeline scripts.
 All functionality is available through `scripts/train_pipeline.py` and `scripts/predict_pipeline.py`.

    **Using conda:**
    ```bash